 Reviewing such documents may be more time-consuming as the reviewing expert has to accurately interpret the record without losing any valid data.

-- The Complexity of the Medical Chart:
+- Complexity of the Medical Chart:

+Do you know, the complexity of content can affect the legal document review pages per hour?
 In some cases, the medical record of the patient would be highly complicated, involving too many medical procedures and services.
 The number of pages in the medical record would reflect the time taken for the review process.

-- The Expertise of the Medical Record Reviewer:
+- Expertise of the Medical Record Reviewer:

 Generally, an expert medical chart review company would review a standard medical record at a rate of 50 pages per hour.
 Skilled medical professionals in such outsourcing companies would review even handwritten notes in the records at a rate of 20 pages per hour.
 However, TAT may vary for medical records with bulk data or readability issues.
 If the particular lawsuit involves any legal deadlines, it should be promptly communicated with the medical records review company to get their expedited service.